Shivavigneshkannan-k/Youtube-Clone/README.md

             - There is a interval
             - Data is sent to UI layer after particular Interval
             - Ex: Gmail, CricBuzz(Live cricket commentry)

+    Live Chat:
+      Usually live chats stores in the store and loads in to web page, but we not know how many message will it be.

+      So, if we leave our live chat open for a sometime, our store as well as our webpage will be bloted and slows down.

+      Therefore, usually, what youtube does is it will remove old messages after sometime.

+      -- like it will only keep latest 200 messages and remove the old messages before.